 Residency status may not be acquired by an applicant or student while residing in South Carolina for the sole purpose of enrollment in an institution of higher education or for access to state-supported programs designed to serve South Carolina residents.

-In order to be considered a resident of South Carolina for tuition and fee purposes at a South Carolina institution of higher education, the applicant/student has the burden of proof of residency and must provide any evidence he/she believes will satisfy that intent.
+In order to be considered a resident of South Carolina for tuition and fee purposes at a South Carolina institution of higher education, the applicant/student has the burden of proof of residency and must provide required documents to satisfy the intent.
 The twelve month residency period does not start until the independent person begins to take steps to establish a permanent home in the state.

 - Verification of full-time employment in South Carolina;